bmcedev/matching/README.md

 To illustrate how Matching is useful in situations where a database join can lead to errors, take the example of reconciling a bank statement against an accounting system's transactions.
-In this example, the bookeeper incorrectly recorded a transaction twice and the two Github transactions have different dates.
+In this example, the bookeeper incorrectly recorded the Basecamp transaction twice and the two Github transactions have different dates.

 #### Accounting System